hasnatsakil/DVDrental-analysis-using-python/README.md

 # DVDrental analysis

-The DVD rental database represents the business processes of a DVD rental store.
+The DVD rental database represents the business processes of a DVD rental store.<br/>
 The DVD rental database has many objects including:

 15 tables
 1 trigger